“I brought a friend,” said Jesus. “Arnold, this is Peter. Peter, Arnold Schnabel.”

 The old guy was back to reading the book, running his finger along the page.

-“Oh,” he says, “and this, here, when you’re lying next to this Daphne on the beach here --”
+“Oh,” he said, “and this, here, when you’re lying next to this Daphne on the beach here —”

 “Yeah.
 ‘But’.
 There’s always a ‘but’.”

 “Let’s go, Arnold,” said Jesus, and he grabbed my arm.

 “Should I go in just like this?
 I mean, in my bathing suit?”

 “Don’t worry about it, you’re fine.”
 He pulled me over to the door, and opened it.
 “Come on.”